drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

 [@Ohman1965], so
 temporal alignment of this portion of the EEG response should hopefully improve the ability of classifiers to learn consonant features.
-After this re-alignment, epochs had a temporal span from −\add{258}\del{335} ms (the onset of the longest consonant), to +733 ms (200 ms after the end of the longest vowel), with $t=0$ fixed at the consonant-vowel transition point. \add{The duration and alignment of each stimulus are visualised in the supplementary material, Figure S2.}
+After this re-alignment, epochs had a temporal span from −258 ms (the onset of the longest consonant), to +733 ms (200 ms after the end of the longest vowel), with $t=0$ fixed at the consonant-vowel transition point.
+The duration and alignment of each stimulus are visualised in the supplementary material, Figure S2.

-\add{At this stage, an optional trucation of the epochs was performed.
+At this stage, an optional trucation of the epochs was performed.
 In one case, the remainder of the analysis was carried out with the entire temporal span of each epoch; in another case, the epochs were truncated to eliminate the brain response prior to $t=100$ ms (in other words, the truncated epochs began